bersuc/TwitterMercado/readme.md

 # MercadoTV - TwitterBot 📺📈

-Please follow [MercadoTV](https://twitter.com/mercadotv) on twitter Create a Bot to reply followers and provide information about financial markets in Brazil.
+Please follow [MercadoTV](https://twitter.com/mercadotv) on twitter.
+Creating a Bot to reply followers and provide information about financial markets in Brazil.

 ## Source Informations